ElixirTeSS/mTeSS-X/pages/multi-space.md

 Each community registers, maintains and curates their material for their  members in their own virtual space in the common portal environment.
 </p>
 <p>
-We will show merging of the ELIXIR and PaN-Training portals into one managed instance yet presenting these as apparently independent portals with the benefit of shared content.
+We will show merging of the ELIXIR and PaN-Training portals into one managed instance (e.g., mTeSS-X) yet presenting these as apparently independent portals with the benefit of shared content.
 </p>
 </div>